Kyriosity/read-write/readme+/pencraft/README.md

 ## Authoring

-We won't discuss conventional docu, which need not much imagination but patterns.
-That means especcially manuals about subjects of any hazard.

 <div dir="rtl">Write what you <s>want</s> know</div>
 <p dir="rtl";'><i>Mark Twain (1835-1910)</i></p>

-Prior to writing even some pages for an enterprise project one should checkmark the following:
+Prior to writing following checkmars must be set:

-- [x] those will be still helpful after months
+- [x] it will be still helpful after months and will be further reworked
-- [x] coaching and communication aren't enough
+- [x] it's better than possible coaching and communication
-- [x] there's no better way to document with user tests
+- [x] there's no better alternatives like video tutorials
 - [x] it won't add up mess to the available docu organisation (wikis, q&a) and will be easily located there

 &nbsp;